jtnystrom/Discount/README.md

 However, Discount should run on any platform where Spark and Hadoop can run.

 To run locally, first, install and configure Spark (http://spark.apache.org).
-Discount has been developed and tested on JDK 8, with Scala 2.11/Spark 2.4 and with Scala 2.12/Spark 3.0.
+Discount has been tested with Spark 3.1.0 and Spark 2.4.6 (minor version differences should be compatible).
-(Note that Spark 3.0 is not compatible with Scala 2.11.)

 Run/submit scripts for macOS and Linux are provided.
-To run locally, copy `spark-submit.sh.template` to `spark-submit.sh` and edit the necessary variables in the file.
+To run locally, copy `spark-submit.sh.template` to a new file called `spark-submit.sh` and edit the necessary variables in the file (at a minimum, set the path to your Spark installation).
+This will be the script used to run Discount.
 Alternatively, to submit to a GCloud cluster, you may use `submit-gcloud.sh.template`.
 In that case, change the example commands below to use that script instead, and insert your
 GCloud cluster name as an additional first parameter when invoking.

 To run on AWS EMR, you may use `submit-aws.sh.template` instead.